gufushan/cms/resources/md/clojure.md

     OPERATION THREADER:
-        doto - target go through all operations also implicit return ->, ->> - target to result to target to result...
+        doto - target go through all operations also implicit return ->, ->> - target to result to target to result... juxt - target go through mutiple relation to get multiple result

+## Symbol
+Refer to [language](language.md) for Symbol definition

+### Why clojure need to make Symbol available to program?
+Clojure have macro to program on Program Source which is composed of Symbols

+### Structure

+    Symbol -> Var -> Data
+    Symbol -> Class

+Note:
+Symbol's Semantic is the Symbol's corresponding Data
+Var by default bind to: object[clojure.lang.Var$Unbound 0x2ad20528 "Unbound: #'${var's symbol}"]
+Var can be invoked, which internally invoke it's corresponding Data
+Var created via: defXXX, declare, intern